 What is private live-in care in Oxford?

-With a home care package offered by Elder, a private carer is assigned to your loved one and moves into their home to provide round-the-clock support.
+With a live-in care package offered by Elder, a private carer is assigned to your loved one and moves into their home to provide round-the-clock support.
 Depending on your relative’s level of need, the caregiver might assist in a range of supportive tasks, such as helping your relative wash or use the toilet, shopping for groceries, preparing meals and getting them into and out of bed.
 They will also sit down and share meals with your loved one, helping to ensure that they maintain a healthy diet.

 Many of the carers employed by Elder can drive, so adding them to your loved one’s car insurance means they will be able to take them to and from appointments or social events, helping them maintain an interesting and varied day-to-day life.
 If your loved one has pets that they can no longer look after on their own, many of our caregivers will be happy to take on this role too.